twilson63/level-skv/README.md

 Simple key-value Datastore Server (skv)

+skv exposes the `levelUp` interface via upnode or dnode.

 skv is a key-value store that has four commands:

 * get
 * put
 * del
 * change
+* query

 It uses the upnode/dnode protocol as a client.